DanielHauge/ge-go-sdl2/README.md

 # ge-go-sdl2
-This repository is an auxiliry component for a proposed solution for a bachelors project at DTU.
+This repository contains code for running an application runtime with gui support running with sdl2.